 What are pickups?
 Not only bass guitars, but every electric guitar comes with pickups.
-They are basically electromagnetic devices which capture the sound produced from the vibration of the strings and converts the vibration to the electro signal.
-Many bass guitars come with two pickup sets that provide good tone range.
+They are basically electromagnetic devices that capture the sound produced from the vibration of the strings and convert the vibration to the electro signal.
+Many bass guitars come with two pickup sets that provide a good tone range.
 Pickups that are very close to the fretboard deliver a smooth low-end tone.
-And pickups which are closer to the bridge deliver an edgy mid-end tone.
+And pickups that are closer to the bridge deliver an edgy mid-end tone.

 There are two common bass pickups, humbuckers, and a single-coil.
 Other types are just different variations of these two pickups.
 Single coil pickups are the simplest of each pickup and come with one coil and magnet, which is what produces a brighter sound.
 That being said, these pickups can be a little noisy as well.

 Compared to the single-coil, humbucking pickups are quieter.
-However, they also come with a drawback which is, they can sound little muddy in higher volume.
+However, they also come with a drawback which is, they can sound a little muddy in higher volumes.